Trezor vs Ledger

 - The use of secure elements is considered industry best practice for a reason.

-- Trezor's claim to open-source firmware creates a false distinction because it's not possible to verify whether that's the firmware in any given device without destroying it.
+- Trezor's claim to open-source firmware creates a false distinction, because you can't confirm what type of firmware is used in a Trezor wallet without destroying it.

 - The reason Ledger's firmware isn't open source is because of non-disclosure agreements, not because it relies on secrecy for security.

-Arguably, Ledger's higher sales figures could present a similar point in its favour.
+Ledger's higher sales figures could present another point in its favour.
 If there are more Ledger devices on the market, there's more certainty of it being "unhackable" in the wild.
 Plus, Ledger is in the process of open-sourcing its firmware, although to date it's been slow going.

 Also, Trezor did have an actual vulnerability at once point back in 2015, while as far as anyone knows Ledger never has.
 It was quickly fixed after discovery, but involved using an oscilloscope to analyse the device's power usage in a way that would let an attacker decipher private keys.